Polygenic scores, risk and cardiovascular disease

-Our report, Polygenic scores, risk and cardiovascular disease examines the current evidence for using polygenic scores for risk prediction and cardiovascular disease prevention.
+Polygenic scores, risk and cardiovascular disease examines the current evidence and readiness for clinical implementation of polygenic scores from the perspective of cardiovascular disease prevention.

 This report provides an overview of the current state of cardiovascular disease prevention, and considers the evidence for the implementation of polygenic scores for cardiovascular disease.

 If you need to keep abreast with developments in polygenic risk and prevention, read this independent report for:

 - Polygenic scores and their applications in health